umar-saleem-7/Custom-Shell-in-Linux/README.md

 `MYshell` v2 is an upgraded version of previous custom shell programmed in C, extending the basic functionality to include I/O redirection and command piping.
 This version allows users to execute commands with enhanced control over file descriptors, making it a more powerful tool for command-line interactions.

 ## Features
-   - The prompt displays as `MyShell:- <current-directory>:-`, showing the current working directory and helping users keep track of their environment.
+   - The prompt displays as `MyShell:- `, showing the current working directory and helping users keep track of their environment.
    - `MYshell` v2 allows users to enter commands with arguments in a single line.
    - It forks a child process to execute the command using `execvp`, with the parent process waiting for the child process to complete.
    - Supports input (`<`) and output (`>`) redirection for commands.